 Specifies one or more makefiles to be executed before linking.
 See also section 9.
 The Makefile is executed relative to the directory, where the file containing the MAKE property is placed.
+See also BUILD

+'''

 RESOURCE <MachineSpecificationList>

+'''

 Specifies one or more resource files to be included in the application.
 Only used on Macintosh and Windows NT platforms.
 See also section 9.